laanp/Icarus_Mods/README.md

 ### 3. Teleporter (JimK72)
-A mod by Jimk72 that converts the Food Ration item that you can purchase at the workshop, into a Teleporter Bundle Kit.
+- A mod by Jimk72 that converts the Food Ration item that you can purchase at the workshop, into a Teleporter Bundle Kit.
+- This kit unbundles to a teleporter base and handheld remote you can use in-game.
+- This mod provides Teleporter kit available for purchase in the Workshop, and allows 2-way teleportation, walking over base unit or left-mouse click with remote equipped.
-This kit unbundles to a teleporter base and handheld remote you can use in-game If you purchase 2 x Teleporter bundle kits, it allows 2-way teleportation, walking over base unit or left-mouse, right-mouse click with remote equipped. while holding the remote.
-Tested and works in server mode of play - ensure everyone (including the server) has exactly the same mods running
+- This mod includes 2 x Teleporter bundle kits, in the "Pete's Starter Loadout Kit", allowing 2 x 2-way teleport location options, using left-mouse, or right-mouse click with the remote equipped.
+- Tested and works in server mode of play - ensure everyone (including the server) has exactly the same mods running.

 ### 4. Clear_Photo_Lens (JimK72)
-A mod by JimK72 that extends distance limitation in camera mode, as well as removes the camera reticle & menu items Activate photo mode by hitting Numpad8
+- A mod by JimK72 that extends distance limitation in camera mode, as well as removes the camera reticle & menu items
+- Activate photo mode by hitting Numpad8
-Keys: "ESC"=exit Photo Mode, "ALT"=Camera Menu, "CTRL"=Camera DOWN, "SPACEBAR"=Camera UP, Left, Right movement keys=Camera Left & Camera Right
+- Keys: "ESC"=exit Photo Mode, "ALT"=Camera Menu, "CTRL"=Camera DOWN, "SPACEBAR"=Camera UP, Left, Right movement keys=Camera Left & Camera Right
 _______________________________________________________________________________________________________________________________________________________________________

 ## Installation Details